-The anti-heartburn drug Protonix has been linked to higher rates of nephritis (kidney inflammation), bone fractures, and other severe side effects.
-Recent studies have found that people who use high doses every day could be 50% more likely to develop chronic kidney disease.
+The anti-heartburn drug Protonix has been linked to higher rates of nephritis (kidney inflammation), stomach cancer, kidney disease, and other severe side effects.

 Need a Texas Protonix Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with kidney failure, you should contact our lawyers immediately.
+If you or a loved one was diagnosed with kidney failure or another severe side effect, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 August 2017 — Judges have centralized 161 lawsuits involving kidney injuries from Protonix and other PPI heartburn drugs into Multi-District Litigation (MDL No. 2798) under Judge Claire C. Cecchi in the District of New Jersey — In RE: Proton-Pump Inhibitor Products Liability Litigation (No. II).
 Drug-makers are accused of failing to warn that Protonix can cause kidney injuries, Chronic Kidney Disease (CKD), acute interstitial nephritis, end-stage kidney disease, or kidney failure.